godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 https://github.com/EdgeTX/edgetx/wiki/Build-Instructions-under-Ubuntu-20.04
 adjust accordingly

-ive notice my cm5116000 will always crashed when reaching 100% if in x11 , but not in wayland i also had to systrace and tee while building and showhow that worked but not without , go figure
+ive notice my cm5116000 will always crash hung the machine when reaching 100% if in x11 , but not in wayland (if not all 4 core/processor shoots to 100% , memory and swap looks normal tho ) i also had to systrace and tee while building and showhow that worked but not without , go figure maybe its heavy for the sdcard..

 ie for my tx16s that have lsm6ds33 gyro on the external port i would cmake -LAH ../ > ~/edgetx_main-cmake-options.txt && cmake -DPCB=X10 -DPCBREV=TX16S -DDEFAULT_MODE=2 -DGVARS=YES -DIMU_LSM6DS33=YES -DLUA_MIXER=YES -DCMAKE_BUILD_TYPE=Release ../ && cmake -LAH ../ > ~/edgetx_main-cmake-options.txt && make configure